puginabox/drupal-installation/README.md

     - token
     - ctools
     - features
+    - Google Analytics
     - tinynav (set a breakpoint for nav to change to dropdown)
+    - adaptive_image (responsive image swapouts)